Arnan-Dee/DataSci-Eng/spark/README.md

 # Step 4

-images will appear in ./resources/photos csv files will appear in ./resources/processed/processed
+wait for 45 minutes until all images will appear in ./resources/photos and csv files will appear in ./resources/processed/processed

 If you want to run Spark again, delete only processed dir `rm -r ./resource/processed/processed`